dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

 load_info = pipeline.run(github_source(access_token="ghp_A...M"))
 ```

 Good.
 But we'd want to follow the best practices and not hardcode the token in the script.
-One option is to set the token as an environment variable, load it with `os.getenv()` and pass it around as a parameter. dlt offers a more convenient way to handle secrets and credentials: it let you inject the arguments using a special `dlt.secrets.value` argument value.
+One option is to set the token as an environment variable, load it with `os.getenv()` and pass it around as a parameter. dlt offers a more convenient way to handle secrets and credentials: it lets you inject the arguments using a special `dlt.secrets.value` argument value.

 To use it, change the `github_source()` function to: